hep-gc/shoal/README.md

 - New installation script

 ### Client
+#### Version 1.0.1
+- changed Warnings to be print on stderr instead of stdout to have a clean Frontier output

 #### Version 1.0.0
 - Python3 support
 - Return ordered server squids based on testing time cost